yetanotherco/yet-another-bridge/README.md

 Each folder has it's corresponding README to deploy and use them correctly, and also some extra information to be able to understand them better.

-## YABTransfer

-YABTransfer is a Smart Contract written in Solidity that resides in Ethereum's L1.

-This contract is

 ## Escrow

 Escrow is a Smart Contract written in Cairo that resides in Ethereum's L2 Starknet.